 Bauer, bats lead Indians past Twins 5-2 for 4-game sweep

-Minnesota Twins pitcher Kyle Gibson throws to the Cleveland Indians in the first inning during their baseball game on Sunday, June 18, 2017 in Minneapolis.
-Cleveland Indians Edwin Encarnacion is congratulated by Cleveland Indians Jose Ramirez after a two-run home run against the Minnesota Twins in the fourth inning during a baseball game on Sunday, June 18, 2017 in Minneapolis.
+Cleveland Indians Edwin Encarnacion rounds the bases after a two-run home run against the Minnesota Twins in the fourth inning of a baseball game on Sunday, June 18, 2017 in Minneapolis.
+Cleveland Indians Edwin Encarnacion rounds the bases after a two-run home run against the Minnesota Twins in the fourth inning of a baseball game on Sunday, June 18, 2017 in Minneapolis.

 Add your comments below